 Religious Beliefs In Malawi

-44% of the entire population in Malawi are Christian Protestants.
-There is a rapid growth rate in Protestants in Malawi due to the errors of the Roman Catholic Church.
-These high numbers have been attributed to the prayers and unity among these churches.
+44% of the entire population in Malawi are Protestant Christians.
+The country has experienced a rapid growth in Protestantism in recent times.
 The main aim of the churches is to bring out holistic growth in which Christians are committed to both the church and making a difference in their country and society.
-Though several issues regarding other denominations have been on the rise, Christianity was promoted by the first president of Malawi and flourishing of the churches was witnessed.

 Sunni Islam is the second largest religion in Malawi.
 It was introduced in Malawi by the Arabs and the Swahili traders during the barter trade of ivory, gold, and slaves.
 Traders from the Kilwa Sultanate and two other Muslim teachers played a significant role in its spread before the 19th century.
-During the colonial era, Muslim was seen to pose a greater resistance to their rule because it could unite the Africans in hostility.
 Over the years, missionary work by Muslim groups has been done to promote the religion in Malawi.
 Mosques have been built in every town, Islamic schools and learning centers, and a Muslim broadcasting station.
 19% of the country’s population adhere to this religion

 Roman Catholic Christianity

-The Roman Catholic Church in Malawi is part of the worldwide Catholic Church in Rome under the leadership of the pope.
-It was introduced in Malawi by the first Catholic missionaries in 1889.
-After five years upon their arrival, three mission stations were permanently set up to enhance its spread.
+The Roman Catholic Church in Malawi is part of the worldwide Catholic Church in Rome under the leadership of the Pope.
+Catholicism was introduced in Malawi by the first Catholic missionaries in 1889.
+Five years after the arrival of Catholicism in Malawi, three mission stations were permanently set up to enhance its spread.
 The first Malawian priest was ordained in 1938 by the white fathers.
-18% of Malawian population are Roman Catholics.
+Roman Catholics comprise 18% of the nation's total population.

-Despite influences from the missionaries and Arab traders, 6% of the Malawian population still hold on to the traditional African beliefs like the belief in a supreme, belief in spirits, veneration of the death, use of magic and various folk beliefs, as well as traditional witchcraft, is wide spread.
-These beliefs are for the sole purpose of harmonizing nature with the supernatural.
+Despite influences from the missionaries and Arab traders, 6% of the Malawian population still hold on to their traditional African beliefs that focuses on belief in a supreme being, spirits, veneration of the death, use of magic as well as traditional witchcraft.

 Religious Beliefs In Malawi